tn3w/flask_Captchaify/README.md

 > [!NOTE]
 > 1. When testing DDoSify you should note that calling it from localhost gives the script a wrong IP in this case "127.0.0.1", which the script considers legitimate.
 When testing, use a service like cloudflared tunnel to connect to your script.
-> 2. Note that when you first start the script, it first downloads and processes the block lists, which can take between 20 - 40 seconds.
-When you start the script again, the block lists are updated in the background.

 ## Application purposes
 A few application purposes:
-  - Protect against DDoS attacks [^4]
+  - Protect against DDoS attacks [^3]
   - Your website contains content that should not be read by a robot
   - A login website
   - A dark web page that simply needs to be secured a bit

 ### Why should you use DDoSify if you host a Flask server?
 A quick and easy implementation allows even small websites or a small team of developers to quickly get robot protection.
-It also doesn't use third-party providers, which limits data collection from Google, Facebook and the creepy data brokers.[^5] Everything is open source, meaning you can rewrite the code yourself and perhaps make it more private.
+It also doesn't use third-party providers, which limits data collection from Google, Facebook and the creepy data brokers.[^4] Everything is open source, meaning you can rewrite the code yourself and perhaps make it more private.

 # Instructions